bcmclean/parallel-programming/OpenMP-Exam.md

 - Default chunk size = 1
 - `schedule(dynamic, 2)`
 - If the chunks are too large it could be unbalanced
+- Use: iterations require different amounts of times, allows processors to go after other chunks to balance the workload and keep processors busy.
+More overhead

 #### Guided
 - Similar to dynamic but it starts sith large chunks then adjusts to smaller chunk sizes if the workload is imbalanced
 - If chunk size is unspecified, chunk size decreases down to 1
 - If chunk size is specified, it decreases down to chunk size
+- Use: when workload increases as we go to higher iterations (initial chunks require less time), more overhead

 ### Matrix Multiplication